physion/ovation-docs/source/importing_data.rst

     ## Or a protocol load one via URI
     protocol <- context$getObjectWithURI('<URI copied from Ovation application>')

-    ## Get a reference to a Source and Epoch container (e.g. an EpochGroup)
+    ## Get a reference to a Source and Epoch container (e.g. an EpochGroup) by copy-and-paste from the Ovation application

     source <- context$getObjectWithURI('ovation://1ce7d897-db87-4a66-aab9-65898e2cddc9/')
     epochGroup <- context$getObjectWithURI('ovation://7271a95c-4b91-4e09-a48e-1cf510332ffb/')